In the age of SaaS, mergers and acquisitions can present more difficult integration challenges compared to years past.

 “An integration project could take a year or as little as three months – so there is a reality that needs to be found,” says Hutton Henry, CEO of Beyond M&A, a UK-based consultancy that specializes in post-M&A technology integrations.
 “Step one is to discover the technology and landscape for both the buy-side and sell-side of the merger.”

 Even without a post-merger integration, the average enterprise underestimates the number of applications present throughout its environment by up to three times.
-While a company may anticipate finding 200 to 300 applications, the actual inventory is more likely to be closer to 600 applications on average.
+While a company may anticipate finding 200 to 300 applications, the actual inventory is more likely to be closer to 323 applications on average – and even more for enterprise at 609 applications.
 In the case of M&As, this high volume of shadow IT presents challenges, especially concerning security.

 Complete a manual SaaS audit using a spreadsheet inventory or by implementing a SaaS management platform that features an accurate discovery process.
 To manually capture all SaaS purchases, expense reports are the first place to start.
 Secondly, consult heavy SaaS investors and digital change agents within the LOBs to uncover SaaS applications that may not have been accurately categorized when expensed.